-How to prepare yourself for a gastric bypass
+How to prepare yourself for a weight loss surgery

 Soon the time will come.
 The surgery date is getting closer and closer.
 Maybe you are looking forward to it, maybe not.
-A gastric bypass is not something to take lightly.
+Weight loss surgery is not something to take lightly.
 You are about to enter an exciting time in which you will be confronted with many new things.
 So it’s good to know what to expect.
 In this blog we give you some clever tips to help you get prepared.

 1. Eating and drinking before surgery